- Search The Registry

 *Paula Marcela Moreno Zapata was born on this date in 1978.
 She is an Afro Colombian engineer, professor, and public policy advocate.

 Born in Bogata, Paula Marcela Moreno Zapatais, the daughter of Armando Moreno, a retired civil servant of the Bogotá Aqueducts, and María Zényde Zapata, a lawyer.
-In 1998, Moreno graduated with a Italian Language and Culture degree from Istituto Italiano di Cultura.
-In 2001, she graduated with a Bachelor of Science in Industrial Engineering from the Autonomous University of Colombia.
+In 1998, Moreno graduated with an Italian Language and Culture degree from Istituto Italiano di Cultura.
+2001, she graduated with a Bachelor of Science in Industrial Engineering from the Autonomous University of Colombia.
 2003, she obtained her Master of Philosophy in Management Studies from the University of Cambridge thanks to a COLFUTURO Fellowship.

 She is the President of Manos Visibles, a Colombian NGO.
 She is also a board member at the Ford Foundation, the Inter-American Dialogue, and the Association for the Study of the Worldwide African Diaspora ASWAD.
 She had previously worked in the academic and development fields before being appointed Minister of Culture.

 She was a national coordinator, project manager, and consultant of several development agencies, such as UNESCO, the Pan-American Health Organization (PAHO), community organizations, and the Ministry of Interior in Colombia.
 At the same time, she was a researcher at the Center of Latin American Studies at the University of Cambridge, an Assistant Professor in the Engineering Department at the Autonomous University, and a Consultant for the Management Studies Department at the University of the Andes.